HaripraveenS/GrabCut/README.md

-# “GrabCut” — Interactive Foreground Extraction using Iterated Graph Cuts
+# GrabCut — Interactive Foreground Extraction using Iterated Graph Cuts

 ### GrabCut
 - GrabCut is an image segmentation method based on **graph cuts**.